 At Leaders in Liver Health, patients benefit from close collaboration between liver specialists, cancer doctors, surgeons, and imaging experts.
 This team approach ensures that every patient receives comprehensive, personalised care.

 At later stages, treatment focuses on improving comfort and maintaining quality of life.
+This includes personalised pain management, procedures to drain excess fluid, nutritional support, and psychological and emotional attention for patients and families.

 Our London-based hepatology team works with leading UK oncologists to offer accurate diagnosis, evidence-based therapy, and patient-centred care.

 Our mission is to offer quality medical services alongside respect and empathy.
+We combine expert medical treatment with compassionate care for patients and their families at every stage of illness.

 Gallbladder cancer starts in the gallbladder, which stores bile beneath the liver.
 Bile duct cancer begins in the tubes that carry bile from the liver to the small intestine.
 Although these cancers can cause similar symptoms, they affect different parts of the biliary system and may require different tests and treatments.
 Specialist assessment is important to make an accurate diagnosis and plan the most appropriate care.